plone/volto/docs/source/getting-started/install.md

 ## Yarn (NodeJS package manager)

-Install the Yarn Classic version (not the 2.x one!), of the popular NodeJS package manager.
+Install the Yarn Classic version (not the 2.x one!), of the popular Node.js package manager.

 1. Open a terminal and type: